oqtane/oqtane.docs/Oqtane.Docs/admin/installation/index.md

 3. If you wish to use _LocalDB_ for development (not a requirement as Oqtane supports _SQLite_, _mySQL_, and _PostgreSQL_), you must also install the **Data storage and processing**.

-4. Download and extract the [Oqtane Dev Branch Zip](https://github.com/oqtane/oqtane.framework/archive/dev.zip) or clone the Oqtane dev branch source code to your local system using [Git Bash](https://git-scm.com/) with the following command:
+4. Visit the [Oqtane Framework GitHub Repository](https://github.com/oqtane/oqtane.framework) to download and extract the [Oqtane Dev Branch Source Zip File](https://github.com/oqtane/oqtane.framework/archive/dev.zip) or clone the Oqtane dev branch source code to your local system using [Git Bash](https://git-scm.com/) with the following command:
    ```bash
    git clone -b dev https://github.com/oqtane/oqtane.framework.git
 5. Open the **Oqtane.sln** solution file.